 For more inspiration, check out all my vegan oats and granola recipes.

 - 1 tbsp roasted peanuts

-- In a medium bowl, combine the milk, peanut butter, cacao powder, maple syrup, vanilla, and salt.
+- In a medium bowl, combine the milk, peanut butter, and maple syrup.
 Whisk together until well incorporated.
 You should have a smooth, thick liquid.

 - In a separate bowl combine the rolled oats, Cacao Bliss, cacao nibs, and chia seeds.
 Add the wet ingredients to the dry and stir until the oats are evenly hydrated.

 - Divide oats between four 6-ounce jars.
 Securely fasten the lids and refrigerate at least 6 ho4rs or overnight.
 Top with toppings of choice and go!